-- Grilled proteins: Grilled chicken, thighs or salmon are the perfect pairs for serving with your Instant Pot corn on the cob, potato salad, baked potato or BBQ beans.
+- Grilled proteins: Grilled chicken breast, grilled chimichurri chicken or grilled salmon are the perfect pairs for serving with your Instant Pot corn on the cob, potato salad, baked potato or BBQ beans.

 - Green salads: Add some greens to the table with your Instant Pot shrimp boil or stuffed peppers by serving spinach salad or lettuce salad with cucumber and tomato on the side.

 - Grain salads: Everyone will love when you serve broccoli quinoa salad with Instant Pot ribs and BBQ chicken.

 - Bean salads: Serve Mexican bean salad or mango black bean salad with Instant pot Pork carnitas or chicken tacos.

 - Coleslaw: Creamy healthy coleslaw or vinegar based coleslaw are always the perfect match for pulled pork!
 For an Asian fusion twist, serve peanut slaw.

 Alternately, browse all my healthy side dish recipes to find a few that your family or friends are sure to enjoy!